Matrix42AG/shim-review/README.md

 ### What changes were made since your SHIM was last signed?
 *******************************************************************************
 `Update shim version to 15.7`
-We're not macking changes to the shim, we download the source and build it using the option for VENDOR_CERT_FILE and DEFAULT_LOADER.
+We're not making changes to the shim, we download the source and build it using the option for VENDOR_CERT_FILE and DEFAULT_LOADER.
-We're updating the vendor certificate because the last certificate has expried.
+We're updating the vendor certificate because the last certificate has expired.

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?